 Probability Based on Experience The second school of thought assumes that if a process is repeated n times, and if event A occurs x of these times, then the probability of occurrence of event A will converge on x / n as n becomes large.
 Also, if a coin is flipped many times, it expected to see half of the flips as heads and half as tails.
 Such estimates will become increasingly reliable as the number of replications (n) increases.
 For example, if a coin is flipped 10 times, there is no surety that there will be exactly 5 heads and 5 tails -- the proportion of heads can range anything from 0 to 1, however, in most cases we expect it to be closer to 0.50 than to 0 or 1.
-Further, if the coin is flipped 100 times, the chances are more that the proportions of heads will be close to .50.
-With another 1000 flips, the proportion of heads or tails will be an even better reflection of the true probability.
+Further, if the coin is flipped 100 times, the chances are more that the proportion of heads or tails will be an even better reflection of the true probability.